Dudly01/pkmn/README.md

 ### Debug visualization

+**No longer seems to work: lldb.process is None when reading from memory.**

 The VS Code extension called CodeLLDB enables users to run Python scripts during a debugging session.
 With this, it is possible to plot images and to inspect them visually.
 For more info, visit [core/scripts/debug_vis.py](core/scripts/debug_vis.py).

 ## Troubleshooting